-The University reserves the right to cancel any scheduled 500-level course in which enrollment is less than eight and any scheduled 600 or 700- MA, BA or BS level course in which the enrollment is less than six.
+The University reserves the right to cancel any scheduled 500-level course in which enrollment is less than eight and any scheduled 600 or 700-level course in which the enrollment is less than six.

 Graduate Course Numbering System

 See catalog section on Course Numbering System for specific details.